kform-dev/choreo-examples/greeting/README.md

 assumption is you continue from the hello workd example

 The goal of this exercise is to show you can generate a new resource from a top resource.
-Secondly we want to show you the use of libraries where you can store reusable components and libraries you can leverage in various reconcilers.

 In this example we create a `Greeting` resource from the `Helloworld` resource.

 ## reconciler changes

 The reconciler got some new extensions to hook into the system.
-Basides the for, you now also see the owns registration of the greeting resource.
+Besides the `for`, you now also see the `owns` registration of the greeting resource.
 This basically tell the system that this reconciler can generate the `Greeting` resource.

 ```yaml
 spec: